mozilla/login.webmaker.org/README.md

 If you wish to use the webmaker user bar in your webmaker.org app, you will need to implement the following steps.

-### 1. Add express-personaand the webmaker-loginapi modules
+### 1. Add express-persona and the webmaker-loginapi modules

 Your app will need to be able to speak to persona (for server-side validation and logout), as well as the webmaker login API.
 You will need the `express-persona`, https://github.com/jbuck/express-persona, and `webmaker-loginapi`, https://github.com/mozilla/node-webmaker-loginapi, modules installed.